 * Betty’s article states “1920” for the airplane story and Elsie’s paper token shows “1921.”
 I do not know for how many years the tokens were dropped.

 P.S.
 For any Rivertonians who could not make it back for the parade this year, here is a link to the official site for the Riverton Fourth of July Committee so you can see all of the awesome activities that those dedicated volunteers have come up with for this year’s “Glorious Fourth.”
-You can download the a PDF file of this year’s whole program if you wish.
+You can download the PDF file of the 2011 program if you wish.